-I tailor our work to meet your specific needs.
-I am trained in many different ways of helping people.
-After you and I clearly identify what the problem is and what you would like to see change in your life, we will discuss options for change.
-Research has shown that having a good fit between the therapist and client is more important than the specific tools that I use.
-So I will work to develop trust in the relationship and make sure that you feel comfortable with whatever tool is being used.
+We tailor our work to meet your specific needs.
+We are trained in many different ways of helping people.
+After you and your therapist clearly identify what the problem is and what you would like to see change in your life, we will discuss options for change.
+Research has shown that having a good fit between the therapist and client is more important than the specific tools that are used.
+So we will work to develop trust in the relationship and make sure that you feel comfortable with whatever tool is being used.

 What if I am not sure about counseling?

 Going to counseling the first time can be scary.
 You may not know what to expect, You may think that you just need to handle this problem by yourself.
 We will do our best to walk you through the process and answer any questions that you have.
 Your first session is really an evaluation session that allows us to get to know one another.
 You are under no obligation to continue with counseling if it doesn't feel like a good fit for you.

 What insurance do you take?